sheybusta/loruki-website/planning/development-strategy.md

 **CSS**

-- [ ] card styling for request form on index page, top of showcase section on Home page
+- [ ] card styling for request form on index page, top of showcase section on Home page (issue)

 ## Memorable style (milestone)

 **CSS**

 - [ ] original color palette (issue)
-- [ ] original skewed rectangle as part of design(issue)
+- [ ] original skewed rectangle as part of design (issue)
 - [ ] animation on Home page (issue)

-1. As a **potential client** I want success message on demo request form submission.

-- [ ] Given succes message appears after the form is filled correctly and submitted.
-  > HTML ???
-  > CSS ???
+## Confirmation Dialog Box (milestone)

+- [ ] After a successful submission of the form, a dialog box should be open to inform the user (issue)

 ## Selected item indication (milestone)